msgphp/symfony-demo-app/README.md

 ### `devops/environment/`

 The `environment/` directory holds all the application its staging environments, each containing a `docker-compose.yaml` file at least.
-Its concern is to compose the final application logic based upon services.
+Its concern is to compose the final application logic based upon infrastructural services.

 The following environment variables are automatically available in `docker-compose.yaml`: